 One possible solution to the problem of different roles being relevant to different people is to try to flag which article is relevant to which type of person.
 We do this to some extent, but we haven’t mastered it, because it’s often very challenging to know what makes someone a great fit for a career in the first place.
 We don’t want to mistakenly put off a group who could have used our advice.
 Our hope is that as our research advances we’ll be in a better position to add this kind of detail.

 You can read more about the idea of a personal list, and challenges with communicating our ideas here.
 Some of these challenges make it hard to give easy-to-absorb advice in general.
 You can read more about the problem in the essay Against Advice by Agnes Callard.
-This is one reason why we aim to supplement our online content with one-on-one advice, even though it’s much more expensive.
+This is one reason why we aim to supplement our online content with one-on-one advice, even though providing advice is much more costly.